 As we near the third year of the COVID-19 pandemic, a noticeable and disproportionate increase in the global burden of depressive and anxiety disorders has impacted the mental health of women and children worldwide.
 According to a new analysis published in The Lancet showing that the COVID-19 pandemic led to a stark rise in depressive and anxiety disorders globally in 2020, the overall number of cases of mental disorders rose dramatically, with an additional 53.2 million and 76.2 million cases of anxiety and major depressive disorders (MDD), respectively.

-The study assessed the global impact of the pandemic on anxiety disorders and MDD and quantified the prevalence and burden of the disorders by age, sex, and location in 204 countries and territories, noting that the increase in the prevalence of anxiety disorders and MDD during 2020 was asociated with both the increasing COVID-19 infection rates and decreasng human mobility.
-The COVID-19 impact indicators incorporated the combined impacts of the spread of the virus, lockdowns, stay-at-home orders, decreased public transportation, school and business closuress, and decreased social interactions, among others.
-Globally, anxiety disorders prevalence was strongly associated with increasing infection rates, while MDD prevalence was more associated with decreasing human mobility.
+The study assessed the global impact of the pandemic on anxiety disorders and MDD and quantified the prevalence and burden of the disorders by age, sex, and location in 204 countries and territories, noting that the increase in the prevalence of anxiety disorders and MDD during 2020 was associated with both the increasing COVID-19 infection rates and decreasing human mobility.
+The COVID-19 impact indicators incorporated the combined impacts of the spread of the virus, lockdowns, stay-at-home orders, decreased public transportation, school, and business closures, and decreased social interactions, among others.
+Globally, anxiety disorders prevalence was strongly associated with increased infection rates, while MDD prevalence was more associated with decreasing human mobility.
 Those whose mental health was most affected by these indicators are women and children.

 Self-harm deaths in women globally in 2019, GBD 2019